awsdocs/aws-lambda-developer-guide/doc_source/welcome.md

 You can also build [serverless](https://aws.amazon.com/serverless) applications composed of functions that are triggered by events and automatically deploy them using AWS CodePipeline and AWS CodeBuild\.
 For more information, see [AWS Lambda Applications](deploying-lambda-apps.md)\.

 For more information about the AWS Lambda execution environment, see [Lambda Execution Environment and Available Libraries](current-supported-versions.md)\.
-For information about how AWS Lambda determines compute resources required to execute your code, see [Configuring Lambda Functions](resource-model.md)\.
+For information about how AWS Lambda determines compute resources required to execute your code, see [Basic AWS Lambda Function Configuration](resource-model.md)\.

 ## When Should I Use AWS Lambda?<a name="when-to-use-cloud-functions"></a>